Who is Anna Shcherbakova? The Olympic gold medalist has a championship history.

 “Probably he made an even greater impression than usual, because I usually watched him skating on the Internet, and this is completely different than live,” she said in April 2021 after watching Chen win the world championship in Stockholm.
 “I watched with bated breath, my legs were shaking, it seemed that I was worried more than during my own skate.
 Here I had the opportunity to see his training, to see how he prepared for his performances.
 All this is a great experience for me.
 I am extremely happy that I was able to see it.”

-Chen returned the favor at worlds, skating onto the ice with a birthday cake for Shcherbakova during the world championship’s closing performance.
+Chen returned the favor at worlds, skating onto the ice with a birthday cake for Shcherbakova during the world championships’ closing performance.
 He was in the arena Thursday for at least part of the women’s long program.